montaserFath/Assignments-Solution-for-Foundations-of-Machine-Learning-course/README.md

 # Assignmnets Foundations of Machine Learning
-In this repo assignments which is apart of [Foundations of Machine Learning (FML)](https://sites.google.com/view/marcdeisenroth/teaching/201819/foundations-of-machine-learning) courese or Mathimatical of Machine Learning teached by [Marc Deisenroth](https://sites.google.com/view/marcdeisenroth/) at [African Master in Machine Intelligence (AMMI)](aims-ammi.org)
+In this repo assignments which is apart of [Foundations of Machine Learning (FML)](https://sites.google.com/view/marcdeisenroth/teaching/201819/foundations-of-machine-learning) course or Mathematical of Machine Learning teach by [Marc Deisenroth](https://sites.google.com/view/marcdeisenroth) at [African Master in Machine Intelligence(AMMI)](https://aimsammi.org)

 The main idea from assignments is to implement Machine Learning algorithm from scratch to give you a good intuition how these methods work and how to develop it.